 When I started in IT a few years ago, I had no IT education, so I started taking different certificates.
 BBST Foundations is my fourth one (I already have ISTQB foundation, ISTQB advanced, BCS foundation).

 Recently I found a new job as a Senior Test Analyst and my manager really wanted me to pass this training.
-Based on my experience with certifications, I was quite sceptical at first.
+Based on my experience with certifications, I was quite skeptical at first.
 BBST seemed to me like another certification without any real value – especially when it is just online.

 But I was totally wrong and I realised it quite soon.
 This course is really different in every aspect.
 I will try to point out the most significant differences.